Skip to content

 Why can’t I see a Guest account in 🪟 Windows 11?

-Windows 11 removed the native Guest account feature found in older versions.
+Windows 11 removed the built-in Guest account feature found in older versions.
 Instead, Microsoft encourages users to create a ‘Standard’ local account for temporary visitors.
 If you do not see a Guest account, it is because the feature is no longer part of the operating system’s default configuration.

 How do I delete a user account that is stuck?